Go to main content

 • Social Sciences.

-The competition is conducted by a recruitment committee appointed by the Rector.
+The competition is conducted by an admission committee appointed by the Rector.

 The legal basis for the procedure is Resolution No. 182 of the Senate of the University of Silesia in Katowice of November 18, 2025, on the rules and procedure for recruitment to the Doctoral School at the University of Silesia in Katowice for the academic year 2026/2027.
 The information below provides a selection of the most important recruitment conditions and details regarding the executive decisions of the aforementioned resolution.